 I would have bought his argument if I wasn’t attuned to finance or investment.
 “But JPY-SGD only fluctuated within a 1% band.
 Why did Agoda charge me 7% more?”, I asked the local representative.

-For those who are into investment, you would know how Japanese Yen is a stable currency which many buy into when hedging their position.
+For those who are into investment, you would know how the Japanese Yen is a stable currency which many buy into when hedging their position.

 Reason No. 1 offered by Agoda Rep